dchhouen/one-click-hugo-cms/site/content/contact/_index.md

 logo: img/chess1.jpeg
 contact_entries:
   - heading: Contact me
-    text: "MyEMail@gmail.com I am also online on chess.com "
-  - heading: Working hours
-    text: "Monday – Friday: 9AM – 5PM(PST) "
+    text: Mega.Man@gmail.com
 ---

-We’d love to get in touch with you and hear your ideas and questions.
-We strive to grow and improve constantly and your feedback is valuable for us.
+I love to get in touch with you and hear your ideas and questions.

 <h3 class="f4 b lh-title mb2">How can I get…?</h3>

-You can also use the form below for any inquiries about coffee availability, monthly subscriptions and scheduling a 1-on-1 session with our baristas.
+You can also use the form below for any inquiries about coaching availability, monthly subscriptions and scheduling a 1-on-1 session with me.
 Don’t be shy, drop us a line!